-I left Auckland on Monday and headed off on a three hour drive to Tauranga, The Bay of Plenty.
+I left Auckland on Monday and headed off on a three-hour drive to Tauranga, The Bay of Plenty.
 It shouldn't really take that long but as this was my first solo left-side drive I wanted to take it slow.
-So for the next three hours I got the hang of driving while taking in the absolutely gorgeous scenery.
-But the more I saw, the more angry I got thinking how deprived the rest of us are for not ever knowing such beauty exists.
+So for the next three hours, I got the hang of driving while taking in the absolutely gorgeous scenery.
+But the more I saw, the angrier I got thinking about how deprived the rest of us are for not ever knowing such beauty exists.
 It was like the scene in "The Wizard of Oz" when Dorothy's house lands in Oz and everything is transformed from black and white to technicolor.
 I left cold gray dreary New York and I found the yellow brick road.

 On Saturday I decided I wanted to hike up to the top of the Mauao.
 The Mauao is a dormant volcanic cone that is 232 meters high and has 250 sheep grazing its slopes.
 It was a fairly steep climb to the top that really gets your heart racing.
 I consider myself in pretty good shape but took a blow to the ego when I was struggling near the very top and a man of about 80 who looked like the Kiwi Jack LaLanne sprinted past me while yelling words of encouragement, "You can do it!
 It will be worth it!"
 I soothed myself with the excuse that I was carrying at least ten pounds of weight in my backpack and therefore I was being slowed down but then, not one but two young girls wearing casts on their legs up to their knees went by me.

 My daily count of broken limbs averages somewhere between 3-5 per day.
 Kiwi kids are fearless.
-After school they don't go home to play video games.
+They don't go home to play video games after school.
 They head straight to the beach with their surfboards.
 Their parents meet them there after work and go surfing right along with them.
-I've seen children as young as 5 surfing and even a woman of about 75 riding a body board.
+I've seen children as young as 5 surfing and even a woman of about 75 riding a bodyboard.
 Then they will lay out a blanket and have their family dinner on the beach.
 The children here are free.
 They climb on the rocks and if they get hurt, so what?
 They put a cast on it and keep going straight up to the summit of a volcano.
 But Kiwi Jack Lalanne was correct.
 It was definitely worth it.
 The view from the top was breathtaking.
 It would be worth the effort even with a broken leg.

 Naked toddler climbing the rocks